langtonhugh/crime_covid_visual/README.md

 ## Lockdown crime type visuals

-This repostory contains the file structure and R script needed to replicate the main visual used in a recent [article](https://theconversation.com/lockdown-crime-trends-why-antisocial-behaviour-is-up-140479) on crime in Greater London before and after the COVID19 lockdown.
+This repository contains the file structure and R script needed to replicate the main visual used in a recent [article](https://theconversation.com/lockdown-crime-trends-why-antisocial-behaviour-is-up-140479) on crime in Greater London before and after the COVID19 lockdown.
 At the time of writing, the script uses crime records from January 2016 to May 2020 (~4.5 million records), so it's actually more up-to-date than the article.